(Hong Kong Island>Peng Chau>Lantau>Cheung Chau>Hong Kong Island)

 Inter Island Ferry

 The ferry passes the Kau Wat Shan Government Explosive Depot on Lantau before rounding the headland and turning into Silvermine Bay.
-The ferry pier is next to the bus terminus and here many passengers arriving on ferries from Central catch buses to Ngong Ping and Tai O. There are plenty of places to eat around the ferry pier, McDonalds, seafood restaurants, bars and cafes.
+The ferry pier is next to the bus terminus and here many passengers arriving on ferries from Central catch buses to Ngong Ping and Tai O. There are plenty of places to eat around the ferry pier, McDonalds, seafood restaurants, Mui Wo Cooked Food Market, bars and cafes.
 The next leg of the journey is the Inter Island ferry to Cheung Chau at 2pm and in the meantime there is plenty of time to explore the area.
-Silvermine Beach in front of the Silvermine Hotel is a good place to relax and there are plenty of interesting footpaths around the bay.
+Silvermine Beach in front of the Silvermine Beach Resort is a good place to relax and there are plenty of interesting footpaths around the bay.

 The 2pm ferry is the same boat as the 11-55am sailing from Peng Chau.
 It does a continous circuit of the islands from 6am until midnight.
 The ferry sails out of Silvermine Bay and around the headland into the channel between the Chi Ma Wan Peninsula and Hei Ling Chau before arriving at the small Chi Ma Wan Ferry Pier in about 20 minutes.
 By the ferry pier is a correctional institution and residents can often been seen meeting the ferry to assist in transporting supplies to the institution.
 Across the channel the typhoon shelter protecting the western side of Hei Ling Chau can clearly be seen.
 From Chi Ma Wan the ferry crosses the busy Adamasta Channel from where there are views of Shek Kwu Chau with its treatment and rehabilitation centre and the distant Soko Islands.
 Soon the ferry enters the Cheung Chau typhoon shelter and colourful busy harbour 20 minutes after leaving Chi Ma Wan.